t-kawata/CoolCline-25.03.22/README.md

 ---

-### Optimize Your Request Questions (Basic)
+### Enhance Your Input (Basic)

-When you've entered a request question in the input box, you can click the ✨ button at the bottom of the input box to help optimize your input.
+After entering a question in the input box, you can click the ✨ button at the bottom, which will enhance your question content.
+You can set the LLM Provider used for `Prompt Enhancement` in the `Auxiliary Function Prompt Configuration` section on the `Prompts` page.

 ---